thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 With that in mind, to create a pod with an image, the following commands can be executed.

-> OBS: Before executing the commands to create an image, make sure the kubectl is configured to use minikube (in case it is not just run <ins>minukube start</ins>) and the kubectl context refers to the user-dev by running <ins>kubectl config set-context --current --namespace=[your user]-dev</ins>
+> OBS: Before executing the commands to create an image, make sure the kubectl is configured to use minikube (in case just run <ins>minukube start</ins>) and that it refers to the context [user]-dev by running <ins>kubectl config set-context --current --namespace=[your user]-dev</ins>
 >
 > In case the namespaces are not know (probably forgotten), then run the command <ins>kubectl config get-contexts</ins>
 >
-> If everything is alright, then the command to show kubernetes pods should show the message that no resources were found in the user namespace
+> If everything is alright, then the <ins>kubectl get pods</ins> command should show the message that no resources were found in the user namespace
 >
 > ``` bash
 > kubectl get pods